Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Introduction

-While numerous algorithms have been used successfully, we are not aware of any convergence rates in the literature.
-Note that rates are not obvious given the lack of strong concavity in~\eqref{eq:DualIntro}---while the early work of \cite{Muzellec.2017.AAAI} mentions examining linear convergence as an ``important avenue for future work,'' not much progress has been made in that direction until the present paper.
+While numerous algorithms have been used successfully, we are not aware of convergence rates for continuous QOT stated in the literature.
+(Sublinear rates could, however, be deduced from general optimization results.)
+Linear convergence is not obvious given the lack of strong convexity in~\eqref{eq:DualIntro} and the limited smoothness of the potentials.
 More generally, conventional wisdom is that quadratically regularized optimal transport ``works'' in practice but is difficult to analyze theoretically.
-The present work provides not only a convergence analysis, but also develops techniques that will be useful in other theoretical studies on regularized optimal transport.
+The present work provides not only a linear convergence analysis, but also develops techniques that will be useful in other theoretical studies on regularized optimal transport.

-Specifically, we consider the gradient descent algorithm for the dual problem~\eqref{eq:DualIntro}.
+\paragraph{Contributions.} Specifically, we consider the gradient descent algorithm for the dual problem~\eqref{eq:DualIntro}.
 With $\Gamma(f,g)$ denoting the objective function in~\eqref{eq:DualIntro}, the gradient descent (or ascent, to be precise) in $L^2(P)\times L^2(Q)$ with step size $\eta>0$ is

 for $n\geq 0$, where the initial values $(f_0,g_0)$ are given and the explicit form of the gradient is